awslabs/lambda-streams-to-firehose/README.md

 # Optional Data Transformation

-This function can support streaming transformation your data.
-Kinesis data is Base64 decoded before being transformed, and when DynamoDB Update Streams are being forwarded, data will have the following structure:
+This Lambda function can support streaming transformation your data.
+Kinesis data is base64-decoded before being transformed, and when DynamoDB Update Streams are being forwarded, data will have the following structure:

 ```
 {